fewoy/scrum-1/README.md

 python-scrum
 ===
-A minimal implementation of a scrum tool using Django.
+A minimal implementation of a scrum tool using Django and Material Design Lite

 ## Requirements
 * Python 3